 Having answered "What is a call to action?" in an earlier blog post, we are now going to look at some theory and examples of best practice.
 Hopefully you will be inspired by these epic CTA examples and implement what's so good about them onto your own pages.

 If you want to optimise the conversion rate of your website then you need excellent CTAs on your site.
-Call-to-actions prompt online visitors to make a specific action (learn more about them).
+Call-to-actions prompt online visitors to make a specific action.
 For example: “Buy Now” and “Shop Now” are examples of call-to-actions, but you need to be better than that if you want to beat your competitors and have a high conversion rate on your site.

 Creating persuasive CTAs will boost your conversion and your website will naturally convert visitors into customers.
 Once your site can naturally convert people into customers, you can focus your attentions on other marketing strategies to get even more traffic.